 Secretary: Kathleen Dave, St. Luke's University Health Network

 Students and faculty provide “hands-on” neuroscience activities for children of all ages and general brain research information for their families.
 Over the past few years, we have developed partnerships with the Bethlehem Area Public Library, Parkland Library, Cops-n-Kids reading program, local science centers, local schools, Moravian Village Assisted Living Community and Phoebe Ministries.

 LVSfN Undergraduate Research Conference

 Each spring, one of the founding colleges of the Lehigh Valley Society for Neuroscience Chapter hosts our undergraduate research conference.
 This event celebrates the scholarly work of our undergraduates and their faculty mentors in the disciplines of neuroscience, psychology and philosophy of mind.
-On April 21, 2018, the conference will be hosted by Lafayette College in Easton, PA.
+On April 25, 2021 the conference was hosted virtually by the LVSfN-affiliated colleges in the Lehigh Valley of PA.

 In cooperation with the Society for Neuroscience, scientists are beginning to play a more vital role in working toward increasing research funding and promoting scientific issues with the public and policymakers (http://www.sfn.org/Advocacy).
 Becoming responsible citizens and leaders are part of the Moravian University philosophy.
 So, it is appropriate to develop our Neuroscience undergraduates into advocates for such an important cause.
 Scientific research adds value to our society through discoveries about health and the world in which we live.
 In the field of neuroscience research, our work provides a foundation for education and economic expansion that benefit our entire community.
 Through our LVSfN Chapter, we provide opportunities for our undergraduates and faculty to engage in this critical endeavor.